WqVoon/Linux-0.11-MacOS/README.md

 brew install qemu
 ```

-3. [optional] a linux-0.11 hardware image file(we have offered one): hdc-0.11.img
+3. [optional] a linux-0.11 hardware image file(we have offered one): hdc-0.11.img, you can download it from http://www.oldlinux.org, or http://mirror.lzu.edu.cn/os/oldlinux.org/, and put it in the root directory.
 4. [optional] download [inkscape](https://inkscape.org/release/), and to use command-line tool:

 ```sh